EggheadsSolutions/diff-match-patch/README.md

 This is the port of Google's [diff-match-patch](https://github.com/google/diff-match-patch) library to PHP.

+Forked from original repository due to inactivity of author to fix some issues.

 ## Diff

 Compare two plain text and efficiently return a array of differences.
 It works with characters, but if you want